-Adaptations for farm work and gardening

-Persons with weakness in their lower bodies but who have strong arms and hands can learn a wide variety of work skills where they can sit and use their hands.
+Adaptations for farm work and gardening Persons with weakness in their lower bodies and who have strong arms and hands can learn a wide variety of work skills where they can sit and use their hands.
 (See list of skills on p.
 509.)
 However, for many villagers, the growing of food is central to their lives.

-If certain adaptations are made, disabled villagers can often help with farming and gardening.
+If certain adaptations are made, villagers with disabilities can often help with farming and gardening.
 Here are a few suggestions.